elenekat/Installing_FLASH/README.md

 follow directions in terminal: you will need to enter your admin password and then it will tell you what it is going to install and ask you to click enter.

 next step is to add brew in your path.
-It will tell you which two commands to run it will be two commands like this:
+It will tell you which two commands to run, they will look like:

 ```bash
 echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> ~/.zshrc